It's Time for an End to the End of Time

 There are those who wish to live in a mindlessly eternal authoritarian system whose ultimate and unquestionable author is a magic or super-smart person who led a perfect life.
 Let's call them, Group A. There are those who wish to live in an individually directed pluralistic system of consensual laws that makes no claims of magic or perfection.
 Let's call them, Group B. There are those who feel neither of those aspirations and would abide by a Law of the Jungle as their own instincts define it.
 Call these folks Group Zero and exclude them from consideration here.
 In the first two examples, these are sincere wishes based on an expectation that one will feel relief and then feel good once everyone is living together without conflicting aspirations.

 What divides Groups A and B?
 Would anyone claim that it is intelligence?
-Perhaps how one is informed or misinformed will entirely determine their social aspirations in the form of a political philosophy.
+Perhaps how one is informed or misinformed will entirely determine their social aspirations.
 Then how would B's keep emerging from A's or vice versa?
 This is more than a political leaning or philosophical stance.
 It is a marker that indicates where one stands on the yardstick and where one thinks everyone else should stand on the yardstick.
 This is a more clear-cut and dangerous divide because it cuts through all traditional factions equally.
 Anyone with the aspirations of Group B is siding with pluralism, secularism and autonomy whether they are religious, spiritual or neither.
 Anyone with the aspirations of Group A is siding with authoritarianism whether they are religious or atheist.